Hesychast controversy: Gradual acceptance of the new doctrine

 One notable example of the campaign to enforce the orthodoxy of the Palamist doctrine was the action taken by patriarch Philotheos I to crack down on the brothers Demetrios Kydones and Prochoros Kydones.
-With the support of his younger brother Prochoros, Demetrios Kydones opposed as polytheistic or pantheistic the Palamites and their system of Hesychasm.
-Applying Aristotelian logic to the Neoplatonic character of Hesychasm, the Kydones brothers accused Palamas of Pantheism or Polytheism, only to be condemned themselves by three successive Palamite synods that also canonized Palamas and Hesychasm.
+With the support of his younger brother Prochoros, Demetrios Kydones opposed as polytheistic or pantheistic the Palamites and their system of hesychasm.
+Applying Aristotelian logic to the Neoplatonic character of hesychasm, the Kydones brothers accused Palamas of Pantheism or Polytheism, only to be condemned themselves by three successive Palamite synods that also canonized Palamas and hesychasm.
 The two brothers had continued to argue forcefully against Palamism even when brought before the patriarch and enjoined to adhere to the orthodox doctrine.
 Finally, in exasperation, Philotheos convened a synod against the two Cydones in April 1368.
 However, even this extreme measure failed to effect the submission of Cydones and in the end, Prochorus was excommunicated and suspended from the clergy in perpetuity.
 The long tome that was prepared for the synod concludes with a decree canonizing Palamas who had died in 1359.

 Despite the initial opposition of the anti-Palamites and some patriarchates and sees, the resistance dwindled away over time and ultimately Palamist doctrine became accepted throughout the Eastern Orthodox Church.
 During this period, it became the norm for ecumenical patriarchs to profess the Palamite doctrine upon taking possession of their see.
 For theologians who remained in opposition, there was ultimately no choice but to emigrate and convert to the Latin church, a path taken by Kalekas as well as Demetrios Kydones and John Kyparissiotes.

 Impact of the controversy on the Byzantine Empire

-According to Meyendorff, some of the group known as the "Byzantine humanists" saw the victory of the Hesychasts as "a tragedy of major proportions."
+According to Meyendorff, some of the group known as the "Byzantine humanists" saw the victory of the hesychasts as "a tragedy of major proportions."
 At a crucial point in the Empire's history, the leadership of the Church had passed into the hands of religious zealots.

 Modern acceptance of the doctrine

 According to Aristeides Papadakis, "all (modern) Orthodox scholars who have written on Palamas – Lossky, Krivosheine, Papamichael, Meyendorff, Christou – assume his voice to be a legitimate expression of Orthodox tradition."

+The Council of Crete in 2016 reaffirmed the authority of the Fifth Council of Constantinople, stating: "The Conciliar work continues uninterrupted in history through the later councils of universal authority, such as, for example, the Great Council (879-880) convened at the time of St. Photios the Great, Patriarch of Constantinople, and also the Great Councils convened at the time of St. Gregory Palamas (1341, 1351, 1368), through which the same truth of faith was confirmed."